 THE MISSION

-The Canadian Canoe Pilgrimage, brings together different cultures that form the fabric of Canada today.
+The Canadian Canoe Pilgrimage brings together different cultures that form the fabric of Canada today.
 We are providing an experience of encounter that will encourage dialogue, reconciliation and friendship.
 We are immersed in the Calls-to-Action outlined in the Truth and Reconciliation Commission.

 The Journey

-A historic canoe voyage undertaken by Samuel de Champlain and Jean de Brebeuf in the care of their First Nations guides
+A historic canoe voyage undertaken by Samuel de Champlain and Jean de Brebeuf in the care of their First Nations guides.

-The paddlers
+The Paddlers

 The paddlers will consist of Indigenous Peoples, Jesuits, English and French Canadians, men and women, young and old.